 - As proved in Angel, Cordy's acting chops come through when it really, really matters.

-- During the finale, Cordelia gets to dust her first vampire (at least on screen).
+- In "Graduation Day: Part 2", Cordelia gets to dust her first vampire (at least on screen).
 Not just a good final moment of awesome before she departs the show for Angel, but also a nice bookend to the character who was held captive by vampires in the first episode and could only scream and cry.

 - Even the arrogant young Watcher gets an awesome moment in "Graduation Day Part 2" when he returns to the group of his own volition and expresses his willingness to do whatever is needed to help stop the Mayor.
 Keep in mind that, with Buffy having turned her back on the Council, Wesley was under no obligation to stay and could have easily gone back to England before the battle ever started.
 Literally no one in the Scooby Gang (besides Cordelia) even liked him, and none of them would have cared if he left.
 He stays to help purely because it's the right thing to do.
 This is also something of an Establishing Character Moment, as it sets the stage for his transition into a much less cowardly, more heroic character when he goes over to Angel.